Loughglinn: Convent

 In 1903, Loughglinn house was sold to the Bishop of Elphin Dr Clancy who invited the Franciscan Missionaries of Mary to establish a convent, and there started a school where teenage girls would learn Home Economics.

 The sisters established a dairy and Loughglinn butter and cheese was famous all over the world until they ceased this activity in the 1960s.
 They then opened a nursing home for their own retired sisters and also had residents who were not nuns and known locally as the patients.

 In 2003, developer Gerry Gannon bought the convent for under €2m, intending to turn it into a hotel.
 In 2009, after the Irish property bubble burst, it was transferred to his wife's name.

 In popular culture

 The local anthem is the "Woodlands of Loughglinn" dedicated to the memory of those that died in the Woodlands in April 1921.
-It was written by a James Keane, the father of the Rev. Bernard Keane, Chaplain at Loughlynn Convent and later parish priest at Athleague.
+It was written by Ms. Mary Anne Regan of Kilgarve, Castlerea, sister of the late Kathleen Devine, a record of which is in the archives of the Roscommon Herald.
 The song has been recorded by Brendan Shine, among others.